RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 ### sdk Provider

 With SDK, RPI services read secrets from the vault at runtime.
 But Snowflake needs a file, not a runtime value.
-The chart solves this by mounting the key directly via a CSI inline volume on the RPI pods themselves, so no K8s Secret is created and no smoke test is needed.
+The chart solves this by mounting the key directly via a CSI inline volume on the RPI pods themselves, so no K8s Secret is created and no validation pod is needed.

 Define a SecretProviderClass under `secretsManagement.csi` (the chart renders it regardless of the main provider) and set `secretProviderClassName` on the Snowflake config: